CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Review + create** then **Create** and wait for deployment to complete.

 ### Task 2: Configure your resource in Azure AI Language Studio

+In this task, you will learn how to configure your **Language** resource in Azure AI Language Studio to enable text analysis and language understanding features.

 1. In a separate browser tab within the LabVM, open [Language Studio](https://language.cognitive.azure.com?azure-portal=true) and click on **Sign in** from the top right corner. after sign in you will be prompted with getting started language page go to the last page by click on **>** symbol.